-The Office of Field Education (OFE) develops limited national field placements that correspond to the MSW program pathways that are capable of providing advanced fieldwork practice experiences that reflect the richness and emerging trends of the social work profession.
+The Office of Field Education (OFE) develops limited national field placements that correspond to the MSW program pathways that are capable of providing advanced field practice experiences that reflect the richness and emerging trends of the social work profession.

 These field placements are approved by the assistant dean for field education to ensure that the Council on Social Work Education (CSWE) accreditation and field curriculum standards are met and that students receive professional-level, credentialed supervision (minimum two years post-MSW, preferably licensed).
 Students seeking these experiences must be enrolled in the advanced standing, MicroMasters/MasterTrack MSW or 16-month curriculum schedule and can expect to typically commit 4–5 days per week (8–10 advanced field education credits).
 Students must begin their local field placement in the fall and winter terms and complete the national placement during the spring/summer term.